-Dark ruby in color with a reddish rim.
+Dark ruby in color with a wide reddish rim.

-Full bodied with medium acidity and nice legs.
+Full bodied with medium acidity and long legs.

-Good right out of the bottle and better as it opens up (1 hour).
+Good right out of the bottle and better as it opens up.

-I paired it with a filet mignon and grilled asparagus.
+I paired it with a cheese plate and crackers.

 14.5% alcohol by volume.